ColinPhilipJohnstone/Mors/README.md

 >>> print(mors.Percentile(Mstar=1.0,percentile=10.0))

 This prints the rotation rate of the 10th percentile for solar mass stars in OmegaSun.
+If the user wants to use a different cluster distribution, instead of the 1 Myr model distribution used in Johnstone et al. (2020), the masses and rotation rates of the stars in this distribution can be input.
+The masses are input as an array of masses in Msun using the MstarDist keyword argument, and the rotation rates can be input either as an array of surface angular velocities in OmegaSun using the OmegaDist keyword argument or as an array of rotation periods in days using the ProtDist keyword argument.

 -------------------------------------------------------------------------------------------------------------